MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 INPUT(S)
 - PB: digital input linked to the signal wire of a pushbutton.
 - VAL: byte value for SET operation.
-- SET: input for switching output OUT to input VAL value.
+- SET: input for switching output DIM to input VAL value.
 - RST: input to switch of the output.

 OUTPUT(S)